My Song 5

 "My Song 5" is the sixth and final single from American pop rock band Haim's debut studio album, Days Are Gone (2013).
 A re-recorded version of the song, featuring rapper A$AP Ferg, was released as a single on August 15, 2014.
 A music video for the song was released four days later.
-On October 3, 2014, Haim posted a cover version by the Australian rock band Movement on their SoundCloud account to celebrate the one-year anniversary of the release of Days Are Gone.
+On October 3, 2014, Haim posted a cover version by the Australian rock band Movement on their SoundCloud account to celebrate the first anniversary of the release of Days Are Gone.

 Release

 "My Song 5" was released on October 6, 2014 on a 10" picture disc vinyl.

 Music video

 The music video for "My Song 5" was released on August 19, 2014.
 The video is set on a fictional talk show called Dallas Murphy (a parody of Jerry Springer and the original Ricki Lake show), featuring Haim and several other people playing roles.
 The show is hosted by Vanessa Bayer, and includes cameos from various other celebrities—Ezra Koenig from Vampire Weekend, Kesha, Big Sean, Grimes, A$AP Ferg, and Ariel Rechtshaid.